4 tips to avoid ecommerce shipping delays during Black Friday/Cyber Monday—and for the rest of the holiday season

 Here are a few steps that you can take to make sure that you have a successful holiday season—despite the perils of Shipagedon 2.0.

-Bigger, better—and earlier—sales
+1. Plan bigger, better—and earlier—sales

 Consumers wait all year for Black Friday/Cyber Monday (BFCM) sales.
 This year, reward your returning customers by offering your BFCM deals early.